stick/ncti-site/format/index.md

 Group tiebreakers are team holes won, followed by holes remaining.

-Team A: 35 points; won 17 matches all 1 and 0 (1UP with 0 holes remaining)
+Team A: 36 points; won 18 matches all 1 and 0 (1UP with 0 holes remaining)
-Team B: 35 points; won 17 matches all 2 and 1 (2UP with 1 hole remaining)
+Team B: 36 points; won 18 matches all 2 and 1 (2UP with 1 hole remaining)

-Team B would hold the first and second tiebreaker.
+Team B (36pts / 18 pts) would hold the first and second tiebreaker over Team A (18pts / 0pts).
 So in short it's always better to win big and win early than let your opponent linger on and win at the end.

 ## The Semis